 Today it is undeniable how a strong Inner Foundation is vitally important to a well-adjusted, fully functioning child and adult.
 The importance of the first five years of childhood development as a foundation for life determines not only healthy brain development but also how adults perceive themselves and the world around them.
-Genetic factors play a role in shaping the person, but it is mainly the environment we grew up in, where early experiences with parents and care givers that greatly influence the development of either a fragile and unstable or strong and balanced Inner Foundation.
+Genetic factors play a role in shaping the person, but it is mainly the environment we grew up in, where early experiences with parents and care givers greatly influenced the development of either a fragile, unstable or strong, balanced Inner Foundation.

 Did you know that in the early years of a child’s life, parents are the major influences of the development of their child’s self-esteem and ultimately their Inner Foundation.
-This parental or role model influence is be the main source of positive or negative experiences towards the child.
+This parental or role model influence is the main source of positive or negative experiences towards the child.
 Any negative or traumatic experience during childhood such as neglect, abuse or violence will be registered for life in the child and the consequences can reach far into adult life, displayed as undesirable and often unconscious thought and behavioral patterns and a fragile Inner Foundation.

 Any painful traumatic experience that happened to us impairs the development of our three brains and even more so during our infancy due to the vulnerability of the developing brain.
 Sadly, these traumatic experiences often occur at the hands of people who are supposed to be our protectors and carers.
 Such traumatic experiences create shock waves throughout the entire body and simultaneously severely disrupt the brain synapses network.
 In turn, these shock waves compromise the functioning of the four internal structures of our Inner Foundation, namely the mental, emotional, physical and spiritual structure.